 This deep beneath the earth, it’s hard to remember that the stars even exist.
 And humbling to learn that Copernicus himself visited Wieliczka as a student in the 15th century.

 Down in the mine, we won’t find stars.
 Instead, salt decorates the ceiling.
 Although raw rock salt looks a mottled, granite grey, when combined with water, the crystals dissolve and then reform in tangled, fragile formations.

 “We call them spaghetti and cauliflowers,” says Christopher, catching my eye.
 “For obvious reasons.”

-I reach out and touch a “cauliflower,” a coarse resilience grazes my fingers.
+I reach out and touch a “cauliflower.”
+It feels tough, a coarse resilience grazes my fingers.
 Rather like Wieliczka itself: deceptively beautiful, incredibly tough.

 In the museum section, plastic men with hooded faces labour alongside horses, axes and carts.
 These everyday workers, toiling out of sight of the world, conceived sculptures so impressive that the rest of the world still falls through the earth to see them, some earning a statue of themselves in return.
 Copernicus, Goethe, local lad Pope John-Paul II.
 Even a merry dwarf who promises instant fertility if you kiss him on the nose.

-The tour ends with a heart-choking ride to the surface in a caged rocket of a lift but before I leave, I catch a glimpse of Wieliczka’s forgotten heroes.
+The tour ends with a heart-choking ride to the surface in a caged rocket of a lift.
+But before I leave, I catch a glimpse of Wieliczka’s forgotten heroes.